zi-lin/zi-lin.github.io/index.md

 search_omit: true
 ---

-I received my B.A. in Computational and Applied Linguistics from Peking University.
+I am now a resident at **Google AI**, working with the Natural Language Understanding (NLU) team.
+I received my B.A. in **Computational and Applied Linguistics** from **Peking University**.
 My academic interests are interdisciplinary, including (1) using computational methods to investigate fundamental linguistic questions and (2) applying findings from linguistics to develop techniques for automatic natural language understanding.

-I will join [Google AI](https://ai.google/) this October as an [AI resident](https://ai.google/research/join-us/ai-residency/).
-See you in Mountain View :)

 ## Education
 * The Department of Chinese Language and Literature, Peking University